 Parkside was commissioned to create the conceptual and UX/UI design as well as to develop the front end of the EasyTax user interface.

 We adopted an iterative and agile approach for the conceptual design.
 The complexity of the project made it necessary to frequently re-examine previous solutions and utilize the findings to devise better solutions for upcoming challenges.
-In
+In parallel, another team engaged with the front-end development while working closely together with the BearingPoint engineers.

 Our overhaul of the EasyTax user interface helped to reduce error rates and enhanced its user experience significantly.
 As of April 2018, major clients are running extended tests with parts of the software.